about us

 Director/Teacher – Julie Smith

-Early Childhood Educators – Donna Farlow, Janelle O’Connor, Tiara Randall, Kirsty Evans, Tracey McGill, Julia Smart, Karen Rawlinson, Hannah Maslen
+Early Childhood Educators – Janelle O’Connor, Tiara Randall, Kirsty Evans, Tracey McGill, Julia Smart, Hannah Maslen, Rachel Johnson and Cynthia Kneipp

 Administration – Leanne McEvoy